How to Create a New Page on WordPress

 Elementor Editor Panel

-How to Create a Separate Page for Blog Posts in WordPress
+How to Set up a New Homepage and Blog Archive Page in WordPress

 Go to Setting Reading